96boards/documentation/README.md

-**ATTENTION:** This documentation repo is currently under constructions, you may experience broken links and incomplete information.
-Please visit our [wiki](https://github.com/96boards/documentation/wiki) while we undergo this process
+**ATTENTION:** This documentation repository is currently under constructions, you may experience broken links and incomplete information.
+Please visit our [wiki](https://github.com/96boards/documentation/wiki) while we undergo these changes

 # 96Boards Documentation